How to Remove a Domain Controller That No Longer Exists

 2. Expand the Sites container.

-4. Right-click the DC and select Delete.
+4. Right-click on the DC and choose Delete.

 Step 6: Verify Cleanup

-repadmin /showrepl
+• repadmin /showrepl

 Troubleshooting Tips

-3. Stale DNS Entries Persist:
+3. Stale DNS entries hanging around?

 Conclusion